footley/gedit-md-shortcuts-plugin/README.md

-Gedit Spell check on Save
+Gedit Markdown Keyboard Shortcuts Plug-in
 =========================

-A Gedit plug in which provides keyboard shortcuts for common markdown syntax, **bold**, _italics_ etc.
+A Gedit plug in which provides keyboard shortcuts for common markdown syntax; **bold** and _italics_.
+Uses ctrl-b and ctrl-i respectively

 Installation
 ------------